familiesworkingtogether/familiesworkingtogether.github.io/index.md

 # About

-Thank you for considering me as someone that can assist your child or family in better understanding and managing life’s challenges.
+Thank you for considering us to assist your child or family in better understanding and managing life’s challenges.
 It may be difficult for a child to cope with changes early in life such as divorce, location changes, beginning enrollment in a school or trauma in their early developmental stages.
-My goal is to help your child understand their feelings and thoughts and to learn how to communicate and manage them.
+Our goal is to help your child understand their feelings and thoughts and to learn how to communicate and manage them.

-At times this counseling journey might have to be taken by the entire family.
-My job is also to ensure that parents are comfortable in helping their children or family along this journey.
-I help adults with parenting skills, managing behavior issues and understanding how to be part of their child’s path through counseling.
-My goal is also to assist adults in processing their own thoughts and feelings through life’s challenges, inside and outside of their home life.
-I believe that a parent must not forget themselves and the importance of their mental health which will also allow them to provide the appropriate support to their children.
+At times the counseling journey might have to be taken by the entire family.
+Our job is also to ensure that parents are comfortable in helping their children or family along this journey.
+We help adults with parenting skills, managing behavior issues and understanding how to be part of their child’s path through counseling.
+Our goal is also to assist adults in processing their own thoughts and feelings inside and outside of the home.
+We believe that a parent must not forget themselves and the importance of their mental health which will also allow them to provide the appropriate support to their family.

-I believe that a strong therapeutic relationship is key in order for me to help you, your child or family through the counseling process.
-To gain comfortability that you and I are a good fit or to address any initial concerns, I offer free phone consultations.
-At **Families Working Together** we are passionate about providing the utmost comfort and support to our clients while helping them navigate the obstacles life presents them with.
+At **Families Working Together**, we strongly belive that success lies in both the effort made in our center as well as at home but for true success we need to begin with a great relationship.
+To gain comfortability that we are a good fit for you or to address any initial concerns, we offer free phone consultations.
+Please note that we offer counseling sessions in both Enlgish and Spanish.

 # Services